Fedchishina/sort/Readme.md

 ### BubbleSort and InsertionSort
 You can sort any data using these algorithms.
-You need to implement `sort.Interface` in your data structure
+You need to implement `sort.Interface` in your data structure.

 In this library for help and as example we added `type OrderedSlice` and `type ByAge []Person` with implementation `sort.Interface`